Rosenzweig & Company

-Rosenzweig & Company is an executive recruitment firm, which publishes the annual Rosenzweig Report on Women at the Top Levels of Corporate Canada.
+Rosenzweig & Company is a Canadian executive recruitment firm, which publishes the annual Rosenzweig Report on Women at the Top Levels of Corporate Canada.
 The company is led by founder and CEO, Jay Rosenzweig.

 History

 Founded in 2004 by Canadian investor Jay Rosenzweig, Rosenzweig & Company is a leading global recruitment-search firm headquartered in Toronto with reach in all key business centers including New York, Montreal, Calgary, San Francisco, Los Angeles, Hong Kong, and Mumbai.
 Members of the firm have been interviewed on television and radio as well as by The Guardian, The New York Times, The National Post, and The Globe and Mail on issues of diversity, executive team building and the future of technology.
 Hyperloop Transportation Technologies and CryptoSlam are among the company's clients.

 Following the Russian invasion of Ukraine in 2022, Rosenzweig met with Ukrainian politician Andriy Yermak to discuss support for the country.
 Rosenzweig was an Executive Producer of the Emmy-nominated film, Superpower.